shariarvg/wandmind/README.md

 We've heard it over and over again.
 No matter how many strides we  make in data science, we can never teach a computer to be the next Picasso, Shakespeare, or Drake. <br>

 But what if we <i>could</i> teach an ML to be creative?
-More specifically, what if we could feed thousands of poems to an ML, have it learn basic conventions like syntax and grammar, and allow it to scatter its thoughts about? <br>
+More specifically, what if we could feed thousands of poems to an ML, have it learn basic conventions like syntax and grammar, and allow it to scatter its thoughts on a website? <br>

 Today, we will be leveraging a Monte-Carlo simulation with POS tagging to write original poems. <b> We will be writing our code in Python and using Django to deploy it as a local website.</b><br>